nelsonleeucla/nelsonleeucla.github.io/_posts/2010-03-03-portfolio.md

 </div>
 <script async src="//www.instagram.com/embed.js"></script>

-On top of creating content for Fashion Cents during my internship, I was also frequently tasked with creating content for @friendsplushies, the Instagram account of the company's plushie brand.
+In addition to creating content for Fashion Cents during my time at Friends Collection, I also designed Instagram posts for their plushie products.
+The post above was created to introduce one of their newest plushies and to raise awareness of its release.

-This post is one of many I helped designed and created.
-This post specifically serves as a introduction to one of brand's newest products, and aims at bringing awareness of its release while also making its character more "alive".

-## Resident Advisor Welcome Poster
+## Resident Advisor Appa Poster

 ![Welcome Poster](https://res.cloudinary.com/dp1pwklel/image/upload/v1724632715/appa_fihffc.png)

-During my time as a resident advisor at UCR Residential Life, I created this large 4x2 feet graphic of Appa from the show "Avatar: The Last Airbender".

-I chose this show as my floor's theme as I knew that it was popular enough for many of my incoming residents to be familiar with it, which would allow them to easily find common ground with their new neighbors and environment.
-I specifically chose Appa for my large design as I believed it would be cool for my residents to see a comforting character hanging on the wall (and seemingly flying leisurely) as they come back home.
+During my time as a resident advisor at UCR Residential Life, I was responsible for choosing a theme for the dormitory hall I oversaw.
+I decided on the show "Avatar: The Last Airbender", as I knew that it was popular enough for many of my incoming residents to be familiar with.
+To implement this theme into my hall, I created this large 4x2 feet graphic of Appa, a character from the show.